viamrobotics/docs/docs/fleet/_index.md

 #### Organizations

-The highest level grouping, generally used for different companies
+The highest level grouping, generally used for different companies.

 {{% /manualcard %}}
 {{% manualcard link="/fleet/locations/" %}}